-You can see that the new configuration section is selected with empty fields in Node editor.

-4. Enter the name for the new configuration section in the Identifier and Description fields in Node editor.
+You can display that the new configuration section is selected with empty - You can display that the new configuration section is selected with empty fields in Node editor. - 4.
+Enter the name for the new configuration section in the Identifier and Description fields in Node editor.